MattNolanLab/in_vivo_ephys_openephys/README.md

     sudo swapon /swapfile
     ```

-### Known issues
-- Always need to have all the files (e.g. dead_channels.txt), even if they are empty

 ### Other problems
 - Please file a issue for any problem that you have found.
 Thank you!